krwndbbs/MOLEQL/README.md

 # MOLEQL -- a basic molecular structure display program
-The MOLEQL ("molecule") project is the minimum Python code necessary to display molecules in 3 different structure models: stick model, ball-and-stick model, or CPK or space-filling model.
+The MOLEQL ("molecule") project is the minimum Python code necessary to display molecules in 3 different structure models: stick model, ball-and-stick model, or CPK/space-filling model.
 OpenGL is used to render the models as true 3D structures.

 ## Installation